svennam92/istio101/workshop/exercise-1/README.md

     cd istio101/workshop
     ```

     This is the working directory for the workshop.
-You will use the example `.yaml` files that are located in the `workshop/plans` directory in the following exercises.
+You will use the `.yaml` files that are located in the `workshop/plans` directory in the following exercises.

 ### [Continue to Exercise 2 - Installing Istio](../exercise-2/README.md)